ShadowMario/FNF-PsychEngine/README.md

 haxelib git linc_luajit https://github.com/AndreiRudenko/linc_luajit
 ```
 ...Or don't.
 To play without the luascript API, delete the text on line 47 of Project.xml: `<define name="LUA_ALLOWED" if="desktop" />`

+## Compilation
+Note: If you see any messages relating to deprecated packages, ignore them.
+They're just warnings that don't affect compiling.

+`windows`
+`linux`
+`html5`
+`mac`

 ## Credits:
 * Shadow Mario - Coding